Pricing strategy: Value-based pricing

 Pricing a product based on the value the product has for the customer and not on its costs of production or any other factor.

 This pricing strategy is frequently used where the value to the customer is many times the cost of producing the item or service.
 For instance, the cost of producing a software CD is about the same independent of the software on it, but the prices vary with the perceived value the customers are expected to have.
 The perceived value will depend on the alternatives open to the customer.
 In business these alternatives are using a competitor's software, using a manual work around, or not doing an activity.
 In order to employ value-based pricing, one must know its customers' business, one's business costs, and one's perceived alternatives.
 It is also known as perceived-value pricing.

 Value-based pricing have many effects on the business and consumer of the product.
 Value-based pricing is a fundamental business activity and is the process of developing product strategies and pricing them properly to establish the product within the market.
 This is a key concept for a relatively new product within the market, because without the correct price, there would be no sale.
 Having an overly high price for an average product would have negative effects on the business as the consumer would not buy the product.
 Having a low price on a luxury product would also have a negative impact on the business as in the long run the business would not be profitable.
 This can be seen as a positive for the consumer as they are not needing to pay extreme prices for the luxury product.

-There has been an evident change in the marketing area within a business from cost plus pricing to the value.